 Allow to cook for about 10-15 minutes or when dumplings float to the top,

 the dumpling is done.
 Drain and wash out with some cold water.

 Set aside for serving.

+There you go, dumplings can be part of your soup or a stew.
 If you wish to add it to a soup make a smaller dough and roll it out with the palm of your hands.
 Then cut to your desired length.

 This basic recipe will help introduce you to some more recipes here in the blog.

 Well that’s all for now.
 See you next time!